×

 What are the most challenging aspects of retiring in Malaysia?

 "We long ago stopped comparing countries to the US and just accepted places for what they were.
 With that said the most challenging aspects for us would be the need to travel home to visit our family.
 This is a costly trip and while we enjoy visiting family, don't enjoy that we are the ones who are expected to return.
-None of our family has come to visit us," explained one retiree living in Penang.
+None of our family has come to visit us," explained a retiree in Penang.

 "Not being able to travel as freely during the Covid pandemic.
 Sarawak was even shut of from the rest of Malaysia for over a year...which successfully kept the more severe forms of Covid at bay compared to other countries.
 Vaccination rates were very high here, they got teens and younger children fully vaccinated (and no...there were limited side effects in over 2.5 million population).
 Sadly events and indoor dining were put on hold for a time.
 But now that has swung 180º and they are even having large outdoor festivals with no apparent increase in disease rates or upticks in serious illness.
 People do still mask indoors.
 The other major aspect of living abroad is staying engaged and not relaxing too much.
 So avoiding getting fat and unhealthy.
-I work hard to maintain a daily fitness regimen, and as the food is so good and diverse here, to limit portions," explained a retiree in Kuching.
+I work hard to maintain a daily fitness regimen, and as the food is so good and diverse here, to limit portions," explained one retiree living in Kuching.

 View More Answers